arteaprogramar/Android-AdNative/README.md

 The library shows custome advertising when your app does not have internet access.
 If your app has internet access it will show Google Admob Ad.

+## News

+The "AdNativeHelper" class has been created to load advertisements more quickly.

 ## Installation

 Include library in your project.